ReTweetDevOps/Tweet-Bot/README.md

 # Tweet-Bot
-> A twitter bot is made which is going to tweet, retweet , like and comment on particulars, using JAVA
+### A twitter bot is made which is going to have functionality like
+*.  tweet retweet
+*.  like
+*.  comment on particulars
+*. showing the latest timeline using JAVA